I get asked all the time about when I travel alone.

 The answer is simple — no I am not afraid to travel alone.

 You see, for many years of my life, I lived in fear of doing anything — moving to a new city, quitting my job, and starting my full-time blogging career, and yes — for many years I was deathly afraid of going anywhere by myself.
+One of the reasons I have so much freedom to travel alone is my self-run business; understanding how to start an LLC has allowed me the flexibility to explore and run my company remotely, regardless of my location.

 But somewhere along the lines, God spoke strength into my life and I no longer feared the things I once feared.